 Catheter-based intra-cardiac echocardiography (ICE) is an imaging modality similar to intra-vascular ultrasound (IVUS).
 It allows imaging inside the heart to visualize cardiac structures and blood flow using Doppler imaging.
 The standard-of-care for this type of imaging is usually transesophageal echo (TEE), but ICE proponents say the intra-cardiac modality has several advantages.

-The image quality is comparable to TEE, but the real advantage is the cardiologist controls the catheter instead of a sonographer, eliminating a second operator, explains Jay Lee, medical director of electophysiology (EP) at Hoag Heart and Vascular Institute, Newport Beach, Calif.
+The image quality is comparable to TEE, but the real advantage is the cardiologist controls the catheter instead of a sonographer, eliminating a second operator, explains Jay Lee, M.D., medical director of electophysiology (EP) at Hoag Heart and Vascular Institute, Newport Beach, Calif.
 He said ICE also provides more versatility than the limited view provided by TEE, because the catheter can be maneuvered to see more inside the heart and the aortic root.
 Unlike TEE, ICE does not require general anesthesia.

 ICE has applications for structural heart imaging of the left atrial appendage (LAA), to aid in septal defect closures and visualizing the fossa ovalis, and plays a role in transcatheter valve replacement.
 It also is used in EP procedures for ablation catheter guidance.